hhorikawa/bonsaiERP/README.md

  - Project
    + Production Order

+ - Configuration
+   + Organisation     TODO: Have a functional currency
+   + User Profile

 ## Overall

  - Multi-currency
    The system allows to use multiple currencies and make exchange rates.
+   TODO:
+     + Historical exchange rates is needed
  - Multiple companies
    It uses the tenant function to completely isolate each company's data.